 Local employers help CATEC students graduate well prepared to compete in the local and global workforce.
 Each academic program relies on its Advisory Board, a group of local business partners, to ensure students are meeting industry needs, using up-to-date equipment and supplies, and accessing work-based learning opportunities, including Youth Registered Apprenticeships and Apprenticeships.
 Our local business partners make these experiences possible.

-In the past year, our community partners have supported our students in a variety of ways.
-Our community partners donate their time and supplies to support our SkillsUSA District competitions.
+In the past year, our business partners have supported our students in a variety of ways.
+Our business partners donate their time and supplies to support our SkillsUSA District competitions.
 They also support our programs through our guest speaker series and interview experiences.
 Recent community support includes:

 BECOME A COMMUNITY PARTNER